aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/formatting-pivot-table/format-pivot-table-cells/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to format pivot table cells.
-For example, you want to apply background color to pivot table cells.
-Aspose.Cells provides two methods [**PivotTable::FormatAll()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/formatall/) and [**PivotTable::Format()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/format/), which you can use for this purpose.
+Sometimes you want to format pivot table cells.
+For example, you may want to apply a background color to pivot table cells.
+Aspose.Cells provides two methods **[PivotTable::FormatAll()](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/formatall/)** and **[PivotTable::Format()](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/format/)**, which you can use for this purpose.

-[**PivotTable::FormatAll()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/formatall/) applies the style to the entire pivot table while [**PivotTable::Format()**](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/format/) applies the style to a single cell of the pivot table.
+**[PivotTable::FormatAll()](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/formatall/)** applies the style to the entire pivot table, while **[PivotTable::Format()](https://reference.aspose.com/cells/cpp/aspose.cells.pivot/pivottable/format/)** applies the style to a single cell of the pivot table.

 {{% /alert %}}

-The following sample code loads the [sample Excel file](pivot_format.xlsx) that contains two pivot tables, and achieves the operation of formatting the entire pivot table and formatting individual cells in the pivot table.
+The following sample code loads the sample Excel file (`pivot_format.xlsx`) that contains two pivot tables and demonstrates how to format the entire pivot table as well as individual cells within the pivot table.

 ```c++
 #include <iostream>